ac-hj/diary/README.md

 # Diary 📓

-Run `python3 manage.py runserver` at the root directory !
+Run `python3 manage.py runserver` at the root directory!